Tamara’s Story With Sandals For High arches

 Due to the bone structure of the foot, people with high arches place a larger percentage of their weight on the ball and heel of the foot when standing because the foot acts something like a tripod without the arch supported.

-Pes cavus can lead to a range of symptoms, including pain and instability, which may increase with duration of walking or standing.
+Pes cavus can lead to a range of symptoms, including pain and instability, which may increase with the duration of walking or standing.
 Issues from high arches may develop at any age, in one foot or both.

 Symptoms of high arches vary dramatically depending on activity level and severity of the condition.
 Many people have no pain or other symptoms.
 Often, people with high arches present with: